 This is what started the portaledge avalanche of ideas.
 Old aluminum cots make awesome portaledges because they are simple, cheap, and very light.
 I found this one in the outdoor section of craigslist.
 Price?
 FREE!

 BUT THEN!
 I drove past a pile of free stuff the other day and noticed there was an old cot so I of course had to snatch it up.
 Like most of the old cots I have found it is a very light aluminum frame and the best part is that it FITS ME!!!
-It is like a gift from God because I could not find any cots online with an aluminum frame that were longer than 72″ (this frame was 76 inches!!!).
+It is like a gift from the gods because I could not find any cots online with an aluminum frame that were longer than 72″ (this frame was 76 inches!!!).
 So I ripped off the old material and built a new removable bedding for it.
-Check it out!
+Check it out:

-Buy six cam buckles and replace the included webbing with your Tape Craft 1″ Light Weight webbing.
+Instead of dealing with that mess I recommend you buy six cam buckles and replace the included webbing with your Tape Craft 1″ Light Weight webbing.
 The cams can be bought at Home Depot or Menards (which has a smaller and lighter version) for about $8.00 per pair.
 I made this step even cleaner by purchasing three rappel rings and sewing the cam buckles in place.
 Less knots, less bulk, less weight.

 Designing A Rainfly For Tree Camping